micromark/common-markup-state-machine/readme.md

     Consume

-### 11.40 HTML closing tag or email atext state
+### 11.40 HTML tag close or email atext state

 *   ↪ **U+0040 AT SIGN (`@`)**

     Consume and switch to the [*Autolink email at sign or dot state*][s-autolink-email-at-sign-or-dot]
 *   ↪ **[ASCII alpha][ascii-alpha]**

-    Consume and switch to the [*HTML closing tag inside or email atext state*][s-html-closing-tag-inside-or-email-atext]
+    Consume and switch to the [*HTML tag close inside or email atext state*][s-html-tag-close-inside-or-email-atext]
 *   ↪ **[atext][atext]**\
     ↪ **U+002E DOT (`.`)**